 - Chained by Fashion: Asterius is covered in chains.

-- Dark Is Not Evil: As of Persona 4 Ultimax-she's still the same incarnate ball bloodthirst and mockery she always was, but she shares her other self's love of her friends and willingly cedes control after they're not in danger any more.
+- Dark Is Not Evil: As of Persona 4 Ultimax: she's still the same ball of hatred and bloodthirst she always was, but she shares her other self's love of her friends and willingly cedes control after saving their lives.

 - Deconstruction: How do you become normal if you're a weapon built to fight and kill?
-Make everyone else go through the same hell of killing their friends that you had to.
+Make fighting and killing the new normal by forcing everyone else through the same hell as you.

 - Defeat Means Friendship: Comes with being a Shadow.